neopixl/Spitfire/README.md

  - App 1

 # License
-NeoRequest is released under the XXXXXXXX license.
+Spitfire is released under the Apache 2.0 licence.
+See LICENSE for details.